nopnop2002/esp-idf-smb-camera/README.md

 ![slide-0002](https://user-images.githubusercontent.com/6020549/119617924-45e74900-be3d-11eb-83ae-03dd86cfd407.jpg)

 # Software requirements
-esp-idf v4.4 or later.
+esp-idf v4.3 or later.
-The mDNS strict mode [issue](https://github.com/espressif/esp-idf/issues/6190) has been resolved.
+When using v4.3, you need to solve [this](https://github.com/espressif/esp-idf/issues/6190) manually.
+When using v4.4, setting CONFIG_MDNS_STRICT_MODE = y in sdkconfig.defaults sets MDNS_STRICT_MODE to 1.

 # Installation
 Use a USB-TTL converter.